ojaswani16/Cyclistic-bike-share-analysis/README.md

 ### Top 3 Recommendations

 #### 1. Flexible Trial-Based Membership Plans
 Introduce low-commitment options such as a weekend-only membership and short-term trial passes (7–14 days) during seasonal peaks.
-These align with casual riders’ usage patterns and allow them to experience membership benefits with minimal risk, increasing the likelihood of conversion.
+These align with the usage patterns of casual riders and allow them to experience membership benefits with minimal risk, thereby increasing the likelihood of conversion.

 #### 2. Behaviour-Driven Marketing & Cost-Saving Campaigns
 Leverage ride history to segment casual users—especially those with high ride frequency or longer durations—and target them through personalised digital campaigns.
 Highlight potential savings through membership using in-app prompts, email insights, and social media ads to nudge them toward conversion.